Easy Peanut Butter Granola

 But I don’t like to be tied to my kitchen with a long list of items I need to make up each week.
 So I make large batches and hide some away in the freezer.
 If I’m careful, I can sometimes get our stash to last us two, maybe even three, weeks.

 Customize Your Granola Flavors

 My family loves this stuff just as is, but sometimes it’s nice to change things up, you know?
 I’ve found that there are plenty of easy things you can do for variety.

 The top choice is to add in fresh fruits.
 The kids love berries of all kinds in theirs!
 But those can get expensive during the winter months, so we sometimes go with other alternatives.

-Some of our favorites are adding in flavoring oils (caramel, butterscotch or maple), nuts (almonds, peanuts) and/or incorporating dried or freeze-dried fruit (Craisins, freeze-dried sliced strawberries or apples, even honey-coated bananas).
+Some of our favorites are adding in flavoring oils (caramel, butterscotch or maple), nuts (almonds, peanuts) and/or incorporating dried or freeze-dried fruit (Craisins, freeze-dried sliced strawberries or apples, even banana chips).
 My husband’s favorite way to customize it is with the caramel flavoring oil and freeze-dried banana slices.
 He calls it his Bananas Foster Granola!